mkiernan/azfinsim/README.md

 ## Known Issues

 * This example is intended to be demo quality, not production quality, and uses public endpoints for simplicity and convenience.
 A more secure version of the example will be made available shortly utilizing private endpoints.
-* The terraform deploy is failing to create the service principal from time to time - this issue appears transient, so just delete the resource group and redeploy.
-Error: "When using this permission, the backing application of the service principal being created must in the local tenant"
+* The terraform deploy fails to ceate the service principal from time to time - this issue appears transient, so just delete the resource group and redeploy.
+Error: <i>"When using this permission, the backing application of the service principal being created must in the local tenant"</i>

-* The terraform destroy fails with keyvault no purge permissions - work in progress.

 ## TBD
 * Harvest VM Support